-- (1) International Law: - (2) a Comparative or Foreign Law course, from the list of approved courses designated in the table below in subsection C.7. as meeting this requirement; and - (3) a Study Abroad course, from the list of courses designated in the table below in subsection C.7. as meeting this requirement.
+- (1) International Law; - (2) a Comparative or Foreign Law course, from the list of approved courses designated in the table below in subsection C.7. as meeting this requirement; and - (3) a Study Abroad course, from the list of courses designated in the table below in subsection C.7. as meeting this requirement.

-The remainder of the 18 credits may be taken from a list of international and comparative law courses approved for this purpose by the Associate Dean for Academic Affairs; a list of courses that satisfy this requirement is published each year in the registration materials.
+The remainder of the 18 credits may be taken from a list of international and comparative law courses approved for this purpose by the Vice Dean for Faculty, Vice Dean for Students, or their designee.

 - b.
-Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the certificate. - 3.
-PASS/FAIL CREDITS: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Certificate's credit requirement. - 4.
-No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Certificate's credit requirement. - 5.
-Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Associate Dean for Academic Affairs for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
+Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the concentration. - 3.
+PASS/FAIL CREDITS: No more than 10 credits taken on a pass/fail basis may be used to satisfy the Concentration's credit requirement. - 4.
+No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Concentration's credit requirement. - 5.
+Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty or her designee for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLS will accept the credits. - 6.
 Number of credits for courses taken at foreign institutions: Many foreign law schools determine the number of credits differently than U.S. law schools.
 The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits. - 7.
-List of courses meeting the certificate requirements:
+List of courses meeting the concentration requirements: